 Gila River Indian Community

-Located just SW of Tempe, the Gila River Indian Community provides visitors with various shopping, dining and a casino.
+Located just SW of Tempe, the Gila River Indian Community provides visitors with shopping, dining and casino experiences.
 To learn about their cultural heritage, visits the Huhugam Heritage Center.
-This museum highlights teh ancestral heritage of the community made up of the Akimel O’otham (Pima) and the Pee Posh (Maricopa) tribes.
+This museum highlights the ancestral heritage of the community made up of the Akimel O’otham (Pima) and the Pee Posh (Maricopa) tribes.